OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 .. note:: Even though Sunstone shows the VNC console button, VNC access to VMs running in Edge Clusters has been deemed insecure and as such OpenNebula filters this traffic.
 This means that the VNC access won't work for VMs running in Edge Clusters.

+.. |kubernetes-qs-pick-networks| image:: /images/kubernetes-qs-pick-networks.png
-.. |select_metal_aws_cluster_public_network| image:: /images/select_metal_aws_cluster_public_network.png
+.. |kubernetes-qs-pick-vips| image:: /images/kubernetes-qs-pick-vips.png
 .. |configure_kubernetes_cluster| image:: /images/configure_kubernetes_cluster.png

-Step 3.
+Step 4.
 Validate the Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the service is in ``RUNNING`` state, you can start using the Kubernetes cluster.
-Let's first log in to the Kubernetes cluster master.
+Let's first log in to the Kubernetes cluster VNF.
 Go to ``Instances --> VMs`` and check the public IP (from the dropdown, the one highlighted in bold).

+From here you can reach other VMs from the cluster on their private IP.
+In our case Kubernets master has IP address ``172.20.0.2``.
+With the ssh-agent runnign you should be able to connect to it.

 We'll use the ``oneadmin`` account in your OpenNebula Front-end.
 Please SSH to the Front-end first, and from there, as oneadmin, you should SSH in to the Kubernetes cluster master as ``root``.
 You should be greeted with the following message: